Second Session, 43rd Parliament

 Hon.
 Adrian Dix: I want to recognize today members of the Armenian-Canadian community who are with us in the Legislature in advance of our commemoration at noon of the Armenian genocide.
 I invite all members to join us at that time.
 It is always an important and moving event.

-I would also like to recognize members of the Armenian Youth Federation, including is Seza Korajian and Mher Asayan, who will be sharing their reflections today during the lunchtime commemorative ceremony in the Hall of Honour.
+I would also like to recognize members of the Armenian Youth Federation, including Seza Korajian and Mher Asayan, who will be sharing their reflections today during the lunchtime commemorative ceremony in the Hall of Honour.

 I ask all members to join us at noon and also to wish our guests welcome.